-- May 24, 2017: Wednesday, at 6:00pm, organ virtuoso Kevin Bowyer premieres Ataata at the Glasgow University Contemporary Organ Music Platform.
+- June 6, 2017: Wednesday, at 6:00pm, organ virtuoso Kevin Bowyer premieres Ataata at the Glasgow West End Festival.

-- May 20, 21, 2017: the Space Coast Symphony Orchestra directed by Aaron Collins will give the world premiere of Cosmos, a work commissioned by the orchestra with a narration to be read by former astronaut, John Glenn.
+- May 27 and 28, 2017: the Space Coast Symphony Orchestra directed by Aaron Collins will give the world premiere performances of Cosmos, a work commissioned by the orchestra with a narration to be read by former astronauts, Senator Bill Nelson and Buzz Aldrin.

 - April 24, 25, 26, 2017: the Orlando Philharmonic Orchestra will give the American premiere of the guitar concerto Soul Journeys with soloist Matthew Marshall who commissioned this work with funding from Creative New Zealand.